 UNDP in Kosovo has rapidly shifted focus, responding swiftly and efficiently and reorienting our programme to assist Kosovo’s efforts to stop the spread of the virus.
 We help Kosovo to prepare for and protect people from the pandemic and its impacts, to respond during the outbreak, and to recover from the economic and social impacts in the months to come.
 These phases happen simultaneously and are interlinked.

-UNDP is supporting the health sector to strengthen its capacity through the procurement of 50 mobile ventilators as well as COVID-19 testing kits with generous contributions from Luxembourg, Norway, and Switzerland (SDC).
+UNDP is supporting the health sector to strengthen its capacity through the procurement of 40 mobile ventilators as well as COVID-19 testing kits with generous contributions from Luxembourg, Norway, and Switzerland (SDC) and Austria (ADA).
 Together with our partners, UNDP has launched two crowdfunding campaigns to secure financing for critically needed medical supplies.
 The campaign with KosovaIdeas and BoneVet mobilized funding for 3D-printing of face shields can be found here.